Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 }
 ```

-<small>Figure that a null value is a field that will not be updated.</small>
+<small>Assume that a null value is a field that will not be updated.</small>

 <!-- > -->